 Looks like I have managed to snag a place at Angelhack 2012 in Los Angeles this coming December over at CrossCampus.
 If you are going to be there and need a back-end/front-end software engineer for your team, hit me up.

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
-A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Need to read the remainder of “Fixing Kiln when you get DLL FAILED TO LOAD?”
-Use this link!
+A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Continue reading the remainder of “Fixing Kiln when you get DLL FAILED TO LOAD.”

 As you can see, I’ve managed to get a quick little prototype up and running on my new Windows Kinect.
 It tracks the direction your looking using some pretty simple facial tracking.
 Source code can be downloaded here.
 Be advised that this is a really quick prototype and the source code is ugly.
-I’ll move… Click to continue reading the remainder of the article
+I’ll move… Continue reading the rest of “Kinect Facial Tracking Prototype.”